hyperlane-xyz/hips/HIP-6.md

 > "Checkpoints for the mailbox contract with address _m_ on chain _d_, signed by the validator with address _v_, can be found at location _l_

-The Hyperlane validator binary should sign the following data upon startup.
+The Hyperlane validator binary should sign the following data upon startup and write it to the storage modality in `announcement.json`.

 ```solidity
 /**